vinfreecs/genga/Documentation.md

  * poincareFlag i: By setting this flag, the [Poincare surface of section](#markdown-header-the-poincare-surface-of-section) is used.
  * IgnoreLockFile i: By setting this flag, the lock file is ignored and simulation can always be started again.
  * def_GMax i: Defines the maximum size of close encounter groups as 2^GMax.
- * def_StopAtCollision i: 1 Stop Simulation when a Collision occurs, 0 continue simulation with merged bodies (default)
- * def_StopMinMass f: when def_StopAtCollision = 1, then stop simulations when both bodies are more massive than def_StopMinMass
- * def_CollisionPrecision f: Tolerance for Collision time precision.
-In days.
-Default is 1.0
- * def_CollTshift f: Collision output before Collision happens, default is 1.0
  * Asteroid_eps f: Emissivity factor
  * Asteroid_S f: Solar Constant at 1 AU in W /m^2
  * Asteroid_rho f: Density of body in kg/m^3